 Step 1: Estimate your total daily electricity load (in kilowatt hours (kWh) based on your appliances and lighting requirements.
 Calculate the wattage (amps X volts) for each appliance and then multiply that by the time it will be turned on to calculate the kWhs.
 The Department of Energy has a very helpful tool to do this.
 Let’s assume you want to run a 225W refrigerator (.675 kWh) and two 50W light bulbs (100W) for 8 hours (.8kWh).
 Your total daily electricity usage would be 1.475kWh (or 1,475 Whs).

 Step 2: Calculate your solar panel requirements.
-Assume you will receive 4 hours of full sunlight per day, so a 100W panel will generate 400Whs of electricity (100W x 4 hours).
+Assume you will receive 4 hours of full sunlight per day (check the DOE for exact amounts in your zip code), so a 100W panel will generate 400Whs of electricity (100W x 4 hours).
 Take your daily electricity usage (1,475 Whs) and then divide that by 400Whs per panel = ~3.7 100W panels or 4 with some cushion.

 Step 3: Estimate your battery capacity.
 We need to factor in bad weather, so we will multiply your daily electricity usage by 2 days as a safety measure in case we don’t have enough sun to charge our batteries.
 Because we don’t ever want our batteries to discharge below 50%, we will then multiply this number by 2.
 So your daily electricity usage is 1,475 x 2 days x 2 (50% capacity) = 5,900Whs.